September Song JP Cooper Download 'September Song' on iTunes

 Police say they'd need reliable information to justify any new search for his body.
 Police haven't ruled out murder but no-one's ever been charged over his death.

-The last confirmed sighting of Damien on surviving available CCTV was in Yorkie's fish and chip shop off Cowes High Street at 11.35pm on Saturday 2 November 1996.
+The final confirmed sighting of Damien on surviving available CCTV was in the former Yorkie's fish and chip shop off Cowes High Street at 11.35pm on 2 November 1996.

-Damien was also positively identified by his family from CCTV of Cowes High Street at 12.02am on Sunday 3 November 1996.
-This footage showed Damien walking to a bus stop and then back along the High Street eating his chips.
+Damien was also positively identified by his family from CCTV on Cowes High Street at 12.02am on Sunday 3 November 1996.
+This footage showed Damien walking to a bus stop and then back along the High Street eating chips.

 - Six foot three inches tall